sinbad/UnityBuildReleasePS/Readme.md

 builds in our game (replay functionality, triggering events manually etc) which are excluded in production mode.
 You can choose to build one or other variant with the `-prodonly` and `-devonly` options to `build.ps1`

+There are preprocessor define variants you can add for dev/non-dev builds via the **DefinesDevMode** and **DefinesNonDevMode** settings.

 Only the non-development builds are considered for release to Itch.io and Steam.